CarlosLanderas/dotnet-tarball-cleanup/README.md

 ### **Remove runtimes matching regex**

-Dotnet and AspNetCoreruntimes have different minor versions so using a regex makes easier to clean all of them:
+Dotnet and AspNetCore runtimes have different minor versions so using a regex makes easier to clean all of them:

 ```
 dotnet-tarball-cleanup runtimes remove -r 3.0.0-preview5